dinruz/js-exercises-functions-arrays/README.md

   <summary><strong>Exercise 3: Filter range in place </strong></summary>

   Write a function `filterRangeInPlace(arr, a, b)` that gets an array `arr` and removes from it all values except those that are between a and b.

-The test is: `a ≤ arr[i] ≤ b`.The function should only modify the array.
+   The test is: `a ≤ arr[i] ≤ b`.

+   The function should only modify the array.
 It should not return anything.

   ```javascript
   let arr = [5, 3, 8, 1];